DurationPart-time 9 months

 - Workplace based assessment

-The program delivery and assessment takes place over 35 weeks.
-After each module is delivered you have 6 weeks to complete workplace-based assessment projects.
+Curriculum delivery and assessment takes place over 35 weeks.
+After each module is delivered you have a few weeks to complete workplace-based assessment projects.

 The online component includes activities before and after each workshop.
 You can engage in a weekly on line webinar or view the recording if you cannot attend.

 Learning activities include discussions, quizzes, peer presentations, small group work, online research tasks, simulations, creating work place documents.